DFE-Digital/early-careers-framework/docs/source/ecf/how-to-guides.html.md

 # How to guides

+The focus of the following guidance is on business logic only.
+Critical details which would be necessary for real-world usage have been left out.
+For example, [authentication](LINK NEEDED) is not detailed.

+This guidance is API version-generic, and therefore all endpoints include reference to
+`v{n}`.
+Providers should amend this according to the API version their systems are integrated with, for example `v2`.

 ## When to use the API throughout a participant’s training

 1. For a given cohort, providers will submit confirmations via the API of their partnerships with a school, including confirmation who their delivery partners will be.
 Note, this only applies to providers integrated with API v3 onwards